neubot/neubot/doc/neubot.1.rst

   Performs the specified ``action`` or prints the database's path if no action is specified.
-We do not recommended to use this command to modify the database while Neubot is running, since Neubot's does not expect the database to change while it is running, so it won't pick the changes up.
+We do not recommended to use this command to modify the database while Neubot is running, since Neubot does not expect the database to change while it is running, so it won't pick the changes up.
 This command requires ``root`` privileges to modify the database: if you are not ``root``, the database is opened in readonly mode.